zAlweNy26/AlweStats/README.md

 - Fixed bug that didn't let show the ShipStats block
 - Now percentages are decimal values with eventually one decimal digit
 - Added status for construction pieces when hovering it
-- Adde a new config value to match the new addition
+- Added a new config value to match the new addition

 **3.1.0**
 - Renamed the config value "GrowStringFormat" to "ProcessStringFormat"